 What is Quenza?

 Founded by a team of technologists working in the psychology space, Quenza is an online platform that acts as a supplement for one-on-one coaching or therapy sessions.

 The idea behind this app is relatively simple.
 Both therapy and coaching involve between-session tasks and exercises designed to help you adopt healthy habits, manage difficult emotions, and achieve your goals.
 On top of that, mental health professionals often need various assessment tools to conduct evaluations, monitor your progress, and collect feedback.

 Although you may not feel like doing them at first, remember that exercises and assessment forms help professionals adjust the process and tailor it to your needs and goals.
 Without between-session assignments, therapy and coaching would be nothing more than a casual exchange of ideas between two people.
 Personal growth and change are processes that require active involvement and periodic monitoring.

 Long story short, there is a constant flow of worksheets, educational materials, and assessment forms being passed between you and your therapist.
-Sometimes, files can be easily misplaced, and emails overlooked by mistake.
+Sometimes, files can be easily misplaced, and emails are overlooked by mistake.
 But with Quenza, this entire process takes place on a simple and easy-to-use app.
 Having everything in one place eliminates the hassle of sending emails back and forth.
 Plus, you get push notifications and reminders so that you can stay on top of your daily or weekly assignments.

 Homework compliance is a vital aspect of the therapeutic process, and mobile apps like Quenza can keep therapy clients engaged and help them follow through with their daily or weekly assignments.